ambernettech/chefdk-fundamentals/scene_07.md

 Again we have created a change.

-Move into the setup cookbook's directory.
+Move into the workstation cookbook's directory.

-Verify the changes we made to the setup cookbook's default recipe with kitchen.
+Verify the changes we made to the workstation cookbook's default recipe with kitchen.

 Return to the home directory

-And then use chef-client to locally apply the setup cookbook's default recipe.
+And then use chef-client to locally apply the workstation cookbook's default recipe.

 -
 42